namor5772/WeatherStation/RaspberryPI/README.md

 The Raspberry Pi is intended to be used offsite with a wifi dongle.
 The dongle is assumed to be constantly on by default with the connection automatically reestablished on reboot.

-from the GUI select and setup the connection to the dongle:
+From the GUI select and setup the connection to the dongle.

 In the console you can see the connection by typing iwconfig.

 ![alt text](images/Internet1.png "iwconfig")

-you can confirm that your wifi settings are in the config file by typing in the console:
+You can confirm that your wifi settings are in the config file by typing in the console:

 * sudo nano /etc/wpa_supplicant/wpa_supplicant.conf